zx0r/ResilientNetworkArchitectures/README.md

    - Free servers are often overloaded, resulting in very slow speeds.
    - They are frequently unstable, with connections dropping constantly.
    - They get blocked or go offline quickly as censors or service providers detect them.
-3. **Honeypots**: Some free servers might be "honeypots" run by adversaries (including state actors or security researchers) to monitor users of circumvention tools, their IP addresses, and their online activities.
+3. **Honeypots**: Some free servers might be "honeypots" run by adversaries (including state actors or security researchers) to monitor users of secure access architectures tools, their IP addresses, and their online activities.
 4. **Malware Distribution**: Clients or scripts offered alongside free configurations could themselves contain malware.
 5. **Outdated Protocols/Security**: Free configurations might use older, less secure protocol versions, weak encryption ciphers, or misconfigured servers, making them more vulnerable to detection or attacks.
 6. **Ethical Concerns**: Some "free" nodes might be compromised servers or IoT devices used without the owner's consent.